 • Explore the Buddhist monastery and the ancient temples of Namobuddha & Panauti.

-Hiking ridges around Kathmandu valley is a gentle, low altitude hike covering the villages and small towns around the valley.
+Hiking ridges around Kathmandu valley is a gentle, low altitude hike.
+This hike covers the villages and small towns around the valley.
 This hike is suitable for those who have short time and love to experience the rural Nepali culture and village life along with the stunning view of the Himalayas in a minimum number of days.

 Hiking ridges around Kathmandu valley is easy and suitable for all age group as it does not involve difficult level of hiking.
-The hike follows the route to the outskirts of Kathmandu from Sundarijal-Chisapani-Nagarkot-Dhulikhel-Namobuddha-Balthali-Panauti and back to Kathmandu.
+The hike follows the route to the outskirts of Kathmandu from Sundarijal-Chisapani-Nagarkot-Dhulikhel-Namobuddha-Balthali-Panauti and back to your hotel in Kathmandu.